Do Go On - 396 - Rosemary Brown: A Musical Seance

 In my view, the limitations of her training left her unfettered by too much formal apparatus

-Lists apparently told Brown as much.
+List apparently told Brown as much.

 She related him telling her, quote,

-a musical background would have caused you to acquire too many ideas and theories of your own.
+A musical background would have caused you to acquire too many ideas and theories of your own.

 These would have been an impediment to us.

-So, that's what Liss told Brown.
+So that's what Lists told Brown.

 Right, we wanted a blank canvas.